MontyMinh/Optimizer/README.md

-# Model4.0
+# Optimizer
-Model 4.0 optimize based on inbound and outbound logistics cost.
+The **Optimizer** optimize based on inbound and outbound logistics cost.
 It improves on several aspect of Model 3.0.

 1. It features a more vectorized implementation of the constraints matrix
 2. It separates the program into 3 different stages: preprocessing, optimizing, and postprocessing, compared to one combined block in Model 3.0.